Dan Kotowski

 Dan Kotowski (born March 24, 1967) was the Illinois State Senator from the 28th district.
 The 28th district includes all or parts of Arlington Heights, Bartlett, Bloomingdale, Des Plaines, Elk Grove Village, Hanover Park, Hoffman Estates, Park Ridge, Roselle and Schaumburg.
 He previously represented the 33rd district from 2007 to 2013 before the 2011 redistricting.

 Early life and career

-Dan Kotowski attended Loyola Academy and University of Illinois, earning a degree in communications, and DePaul University, earning a master's degree in Fine Arts.
+Dan Kotowski attended Loyola Academy and University of Illinois Urbana-Champaign, earning a degree in communications in 1989, and DePaul University, earning a master's degree in Fine Arts in 2004.
 He then served as executive director of the gun violence prevention organization "Illinois Council Against Handgun Violence" and as a vice president at the Uhlich Children's Advantage Network.

 Political career

 Senator Kotowski was first sworn into office in 2007.
-He currently served as the Chairperson of Appropriations II, Vice Chairperson of Appropriations I and the Sub-Chairperson on both Property Taxes and CLEAR Compliance.
+He served as the Chairperson of Appropriations II, Vice Chairperson of Appropriations I and the Sub-Chairperson on both Property Taxes and CLEAR Compliance.
 His other committee assignments were Criminal Law, Higher Education, Revenue, and the Subcommittee on Tax Credits.
 In 2011, his expertise and success on budgeting matters had him made chairman of the bipartisan Budgeting for Results commission.